Citicoline: Research

-Memory and cognition

-Studies suggest, but have not confirmed, potential benefits of citicoline for cognitive impairment.

 Ischemic stroke

 Some preliminary research suggested that citicoline may reduce the rates of death and disability following an ischemic stroke.

-However, the largest citicoline clinical trial to date (a randomised, placebo-controlled, sequential trial of 2298 patients with moderate-to-severe acute ischaemic stroke in Europe), found no benefit of administering citicoline on survival or recovery from stroke.
+However, the largest citicoline clinical trial to date (a randomised, placebo-controlled, sequential trial of 2,298 patients with moderate-to-severe acute ischaemic stroke in Europe), found no benefit of administering citicoline on survival or recovery from stroke.
 A meta-analysis of seven trials reported no statistically significant benefit for long-term survival or recovery.

 Vision

 The effect of citicoline on visual function has been studied in patients with glaucoma, with possible positive effect for protecting vision.

 Mechanism of action

 Neuroprotective effects

 Citicoline may have neuroprotective effects due to its preservation of cardiolipin and sphingomyelin, preservation of arachidonic acid content of phosphatidylcholine and phosphatidylethanolamine, partial restoration of phosphatidylcholine levels, and stimulation of glutathione synthesis and glutathione reductase activity.
 Citicoline's effects may also be explained by the reduction of phospholipase A2 activity.

 Citicoline increases phosphatidylcholine synthesis.
 The mechanism for this may be: